ademsa/ademsa/README.md

 ### Move fast and make things happen 🚀

-NEW: [NiceWebApp Collection](https://niceweb.app) - Small useful apps
+NEW: [Nice Web App](https://niceweb.app) - Collection of small but useful apps